ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Azure Cosmos DB:
     - a fully managed database service. no access to the underlying database server.
-    - Globally distributed, multi-model database that supports NoSQL options.
+    - Globally distributed, **multi-model database** that supports NoSQL options.(can create different types of data stores such as Mongo DB and Cassandra)
     - supports schema-less data, build highly responsive and "Always On" applications
     - The data is abstracted and projected as an API, include SQL, MongoDB, Cassandra, Tables, and Gremlin
     - Guaranteed single-digit millisecond response time and 99.999% availability.